mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``saveResultAsEntity``: Optional string.
 If specified, the actual result returned by the operation (if any) will be saved with this name in the `Entity Map`_.
-The test runner MUST raise an error if the name is already in use or if the result is not a `Supported Entity Type`_.
+The test runner MUST raise an error if the name is already in use or if the result does not comply with `Supported Entity Types`_.

   This field is mutually exclusive with `expectError <operation_expectError_>`_.